-You know that early summer evening when the light is golden, your skin is sunkissed, your hair has those money-can’t-buy salty waves and life feels easy, breezy and beautiful.
+You know that feeling on summer evenings when the light is golden, your skin is sunkissed, your hair has those money-can’t-buy salty waves and life seems easy, breezy and beautiful.
 Well, that timeless feeling is the intent – and arguably, achievement – of an Assembly Label garment.

 Nude hues, Euro-esque linen textures and comfortable elegant cuts all make for an instant beach-chic vibe we would quite like to channel daily.

 And thanks to Assembly Label’s creators, Damien Horan and Dan Oliver, this is no longer an unattainable sartorial dream.

 In time for their latest collection launch, Damien, the Creative Director half of the founding pair, talks us through bringing the brand to life and what lies at the core of its characteristic style and prime market position.

 In 2011 Dan and I began working together on a boutique label with a focus on quality-made clothing for the Australian coastal market.
 There were (and still are) many learnings taken from starting our own business from the ground up but after a few attempts we landed on a more refined, well-oiled business model and Assembly Label was born.
 Our aim was to create aspirational, high quality designer products at prices within reach of a wide audience.
 We saw a unique opportunity to strike a perfect balance between clean, modern design aesthetics and the laid-back coastal lifestyle shared by many of our fellow Australians.

 What were you guys doing before going into business together?

 We both worked for large-scale commercial fashion companies, often together, learning the ins and outs of the fashion industry.
 We also lived together and shared a lot interests like music, surfing, architecture and design.
 But on top of this, we were unified by an underlying drive and ambition to create something we could call our own and share with the world.